 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry including, but not limited to, development by competitors of new technological innovations, protection of proprietary technology, dependence on key personnel, compliance with governmental regulations and the need to obtain additional financing to fund operations.
 The Company's product candidates currently under development will require significant additional research and development efforts prior to commercialization.
 Future revenue streams may consist of collaboration or licensing revenue as well as product sales.
-The Company has generated approximately \$0.7 million in licensing revenue during the three months ended March 31, 2023.
+The Company has generated approximately \$0.7 million in licensing revenue during the six months ended June 30, 2023.

 The Company has incurred operating losses and negative cash flows from operations since inception and expects to continue to incur negative cash flows from operations in the future.
 As the Company increases its research and development activities, the operating losses are expected to increase.
-The Company has historically relied on private equity offerings, debt financings and loans from a stockholder to fund its operations.
-As of December 31, 2022 and March 31, 2023, the Company had an accumulated deficit of \$34.0 million and \$48.6 million, respectively.
+The Company has historically relied on private equity offerings, debt financing and loans from a stockholder to fund its operations.
+As of December 31, 2022 and June 30, 2023, the Company had an accumulated deficit of \$34.0 million and \$52.4 million, respectively.

-As a result of its initial public offering ("IPO"), on July 13, 2021 the Company began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and other offering expenses.
+In connection with its initial public offering ("IPO"), on July 13, 2021 the Company began trading on the Nasdaq Capital Market under the symbol "UNCY", and on July 15, 2021 received approximately \$22.3 million in net proceeds after deducting the underwriting discounts, commissions and other offering expenses.
 The Company has used the net proceeds from the IPO to complete pre-clinical and clinical studies, prepare regulatory filings for the FDA, and for general and corporate purposes, including hiring additional management and conducting market research and other commercial planning.

-On March 3, 2023, the Company entered into a securities purchase agreement with certain healthcare-focused institutional investors that will provide up to \$130.0 million in gross proceeds through a private placement and that includes initial upfront funding of \$30.0 million.
+On March 3, 2023, the Company entered into a securities purchase agreement with certain healthcare-focused institutional investors that will provide up to \$130.0 million in gross proceeds through a private placement and that included initial upfront funding of \$30.0 million.

 The Company expects to continue incurring losses in the future and will be required to raise additional capital in the future to complete its planned clinical trials, pursue product development initiatives and penetrate markets for the sale of its products.
-Management believes that the Company will continue to have access to capital resources through possible equity offerings, debt financings, corporate collaborations or other means.
+Management believes that the Company will continue to have access to capital resources through possible equity offerings, debt financing, corporate collaborations, or other means.
 In 2021, the Company received approximately \$22.3 million in net proceeds from its IPO, and in March 2023 the Company received approximately \$28.0 million in net proceeds from the sale of preferred stock.
 There can be no assurance that the Company will be able to obtain additional financing on terms acceptable to the Company, on a timely basis or at all.
 If the Company is unable to secure additional capital, it may be required to curtail any clinical trials and development of new or existing products and take additional measures to reduce expenses in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations.
-Based on the Company's current level of expenditures, and after receiving the proceeds from the private placement in March 2023, the Company believes that it has sufficient resources such that there is not substantial doubt about the ability to continue operations for at least one year after the date that these financial statements are available to be issued.
+The financial impact associated with the clinical trial we will be required to run based on recent FDA feedback is uncertain, and we expect to obtain clarifying feedback from the FDA regarding the scope of the trial in the Fall of 2023.
+Based on the Company's currently anticipated level of expenditures, the Company believes that it will need funding before the end of the second quarter of 2024 to continue operations, satisfy its obligations and fund the future expenditures that will be required to conduct the clinical and regulatory work to develop its product candidates.